rochesebastien/alternup/README.md

 ![Image Description](docs/readme_cover.jpg)

-Welcome to **Alternup**, a NextJS solution allowing tutors to monitor and manage their work-study students (and interns).
-The project uses a PostgresSQL database, tailwindCSS as a styling framework and Typescript.
+Welcome to **Alternup**, a NuxtJS solution allowing tutors to monitor and manage their work-study students (and interns).
+The project now relies on a Supabase database, Tailwind CSS as a styling framework and TypeScript.
 The application will allow you to see your work-study students/trainees, see your tasks, see your average, your skills and create personalized quizzes.